albertz/commandergenius/readme.txt

 and if you won't set your own callbacks the default callbacks will do exactly that.
-There are circumstances when you want to avoid that, for example if the application is audio player, or if application gets some notification over network (for example you're running a game server, and want a beep when someone connects to you) - you may unpause audio for some short time then, that will require another thread to watch the network, because main thread will be blocked inside SDL_Flip().
+There are circumstances when you want to avoid that, for example if the application is audio player, or if application gets some notification over network (for example you're running a game server, and want a beep when someone connects to you) - you may unpause audio for some short time, that will require another thread to watch the network, because main thread will be blocked inside SDL_Flip().

 The application is not allowed to do any GFX output without OpenGL context (or it will crash),